-Physical access restrictions can result if land acquisition by the federal government results in a pocket or island of non-federal land.
-This would be an adverse impact on the landowner(s) of the pocket of land.
-The significance of the impact is based on the extent to which the non-federal land is bordered by military land.
-Significant impacts result when the private property is surrounded by military property because there would be access restrictions and other potential land use limitations to the private property.
-Similarly, pockets of civilian land use within a DoD installation is an adverse impact on military land use.
+Physical access restrictions can also result if land acquisition by the federal government results in a pocket or island of non-federal land.
+This would be an adverse impact on the landowner(s) of the land to which access has been restricted.
+The significance of the impact is based on the extent to which access to the non-federal land is restricted.
+Significant adverse impacts result when the private property is completely surrounded by federal property because there would be access restrictions and other potential land use limitations to the private property.
+Similarly, such pockets of non-DoD land within a DoD installation is an adverse impact on military land use.

-Access restrictions have potential indirect impacts on other resources and are discussed in other chapters of this EIS/OEIS.
+Access restrictions have potential indirect impacts on other resources and are discussed in other chapters of this EIS.